What to Expect

 Your child should wear comfortable clothes to their sports physical, so they can move around as needed.
 You and/or your child should also be ready to answer questions about their family history and personal health history.

 Be prepared to talk specifically about any previous injuries or conditions, including dates of injuries, what treatments your child had and which provider cared for your child.
-You should also provide a detailed family medical history, so you can give your child’s provider a more complete picture of their health.
+You should also provide a detailed family medical history to give your child’s provider a more complete picture of their health.